roxberry/markrox.dev/src/posts/2025-11-14-deterministic-generation/index.md

 Having architected high-availability systems for defense, healthcare, finance, and large-scale gaming, I’ve learned that 24/7 operations leave no room for ‘the AI might have chosen correctly.’
 At 3 a.m., you need deterministic, predictable execution.

-LLMs are powerful, but they're fundamentally probabilistic.
-That's fine for creative work—hell, it's a feature.
+LLMs are powerful, but they're fundamentally probabilistic (i.e., LLMs sample outputs rather than guaranteeing the same answer).
+That's fine for creative work; it's a feature.
 But when you need the model to call external tools, pass structured arguments, or integrate into production workflows?
 That non-determinism becomes your enemy.

 I've seen these failure modes: